brindharangan08-hash/Sales-Insights-Power-BI-Tableau-/README.md

 ---

 ## 📜 License
-MIT License — Free to use for learning & portfolio purposes.
+MIT License © Brindha P — Free to use for learning & portfolio purposes.

 ---